rafaelriveralopez/DE-ADT/README.md

     minNumInstances=<the number of instances to define a leaf node> default is 2

-    echo=<true|false> for activate or desactivate the output in the console (default is true) log=<true|false> for activate or desactivate the creation of a file with the results
+    echo=<true|false> Activate or desactivate the output in the console (default is true) log=<true|false> Activate or desactivate the creation of a file with the results (default is true)

 Examples:

-To apply the method without decision tree refinement with the iris dataset, with 10 repetitions of the 10-fold CV:
+To apply the method without decision tree refinement using the iris dataset, with 10 repetitions of the 10-fold CV procedure:

     java -jar DEADT_SPV.jar

-To apply the method with decision tree refinement with the glass dataset, with 10 repetitions of the 5-fold CV:
+To apply the method with decision tree refinement using the glass dataset, with 10 repetitions of the 5-fold CV procedure:

     java -jar DEADT_SPV.jar file=glass test=2 cv=5